rgburke/wed/README.md

   - Add add context aware info bar under command prompt in a similar fashion to the helpful functionality nano offers.
 For example, when opening a find prompt the search option key bindings can be shown.
-  - Add support for mouse e.g the user can click to move around and select text using the mouse.
   - Add jump list functionality to allow jumping back to previous positions.
     This is particularly useful for moving around a file or set of files.
   - Add ctags support.
 The jump list functionaity described above would need